 Q. How do I mark up my craft to show it is certified and licensed?

-A. If you also have a FV licence for sport or recreational fishing then the FV number can be accepted as identification marking, otherwise the ADOMS licence number should be displayed.
-If craft is registered then the call sign should be displayed.
-The licence decal should be affixed next to the call sign or licence number.
+A. If you also have a FV licence for sport or recreational fishing then the FV number can be accepted as identification marking, otherwise the ADOMS licence number must be displayed.
+This is recommended practice in any case.
+If a craft is registered then the call sign should be displayed as well.
+The licence decal (Sticker/Tag) should be affixed next to the call sign or licence number.